malerba118/react-handoff/README.md

 If the passthrough value for `objectFit` is defined when invoking `useControls`, then that value will be passed through to the returned `values` object.
 However, if the passthrough value for `objectFit` is `undefined` then the value located at `controlsJson['Image']['card-image'].values.objectFit` will be used as a default value.
 Furthermore, even if the passthrough value for `objectFit` is defined, it can be overriden by checking the "Important" checkbox via the editor controls.

+The `attach` method returned from `useControls` takes in an `HTMLElement` and listens to resize/click events on it.
+Every time a resize happens, the new dimensions of the active element are propagated to the globally rendered active element indicator (that dashed teal box).
+This way we can observe the app without polluting it with extra layers of dom crap.

 I've only built out a few controls options on a few chakra-ui components, but you can see how it could be extended to all of chakra-ui and other component libraries/custom components as well.